FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Your puzzle rating: %s=%s is your numerical puzzle rating.
 Appears in a box left of the board on the "Training" page (http://lichess.org/training), above the graph.

 Find the best move for white.=Informs the player what side they are playing.
-Appears on the left-hand side when trying puzzles while not signed in, on the "Training" page (http://lichess.org/training).
+Appears on the right-hand side of the puzzle trainer, on the "Training" page (http://lichess.org/training).

 Find the best move for black.=Informs the player what side they are playing.
-Appears on the left-hand side when trying puzzles while not signed in, on the "Training" page (http://lichess.org/training).
+Appears on the right-hand side of the puzzle trainer, on the "Training" page (http://lichess.org/training).

 To track your progress:=Encourages the player to register.
 Below this message is a "Register" button.
 Appears in a box left of the board on the "Training" page (http://lichess.org/training) when trying puzzles and not being signed in.